The heterogeneous impact of the EU-Canada agreement with causal machine learning: Conclusions

 \section{Conclusions}

 The present work proposes a novel approach to evaluating the impact of trade agreements using a causal machine learning framework.
-The aim is to provide a robust empirical strategy capable of handling the complexities and heterogeneity of trade effects at both the product and firm levels while mitigating concerns about endogenous selections into trade agreements.
-As a case study, we consider the entry into force of the EU-Canada Comprehensive Economic and Trade Agreement (CETA) and adapt an algorithm proposed by \citet{athey2021matrix} to the case of French customs data.
-The main advantage is that we can predict multidimensional counterfactuals at the firm, product, and destination levels and, thus, obtain consistent estimates of causal effects.
+The aim is to provide a robust empirical strategy capable of handling the complexity and heterogeneity of trade effects at both the product and firm levels while mitigating concerns about endogenous selections into trade agreements.
+As a case study, we consider the entry into force of the EU-Canada Comprehensive Economic and Trade Agreement (CETA) and adapt the algorithm proposed by \citet{athey2021matrix} to the case of French customs data.
+The main advantage is that we can predict multidimensional counterfactuals at both the firm and product levels and, thus, obtain consistent estimates of causal effects.
+We also argue that matrix completion relies on a weaker exogeneity assumption than, for example, classical diff-in-diff exercises.

-Findings reveal an average small albeit statistically significant positive impact of the CETA on the product-level intensive margin in the year after the CETA.
-The Weighted Average Treatment Effects on the Treated (WATET) is 1.28\%.
-Yet, product-level heterogeneity of the impact is relevant, and we show how the full distribution of treatment effects needs to be evaluated.
-Notably, we find that the impact is higher on those products for which France showed a comparative advantage before the treaty.
-On the extensive margin, we record a product churning due to the treaty, which goes beyond the numbers of regular entry-exit dynamics.
-Due to the CETA agreement, there is a 13.1\% of products not exported before that substitute 11.9\% of products that are no longer exported.
-Interestingly, entering and exiting products are those that are more responsive to trade cost changes, i.e., whose trade elasticity is higher.
-At the firm level, we test the case of multiproduct firms.
+Our findings reveal a positive, average impact of the CETA on the product-level intensive margin in the year after the CETA.
+Yet, the product-level heterogeneity in the impact is relevant, and we show how matrix completion enables the evaluation of the full distribution of idiosyncratic treatment effects.
+Both positive and negative effects can be observed.
+Notably, they correlate with French comparative advantage (and disadvantage) distributions before the treaty.
+On the extensive margin, we observe product churn due to the treaty, which goes beyond the numbers of regular entry-exit dynamics.
+In line with expectations, entering and exiting products are also those that are more responsive to trade cost changes, i.e., whose trade elasticity is higher.

+Finally, at the firm level, we examine the case of multiproduct firms.
 Consistent with the mechanism of portfolio adjustment predicted by \citet{mayer2014market}, we observe that multiproduct exporters reallocate shares towards their first and most exported product, possibly due to an increasing local market competition after trade liberalization.
-Finally, our empirical strategy is suitable for capturing general equilibrium effects.
-Indeed, when we look at alternative destinations, we show that CETA induces trade diversion.
-As the trade treaty makes destinations different from Canada relatively more costly, product flows are partly redirected from other destinations towards Canada.
+Also in this case, we show how matrix completion allows evaluating an entire distribution of individual idiosyncratic treatment effects,